ThatsAMorais/morais-farmers-market/design.md

 ### Specials

+Specials must be expressed and codified so the system can apply them.
 Here are some conceptual data types for the way Specials will be described in the system:

-Specials can vary, but they always consist of the form:
+Specials consist of:
 > ***condition*** --> ***reward*** (limited to "***limit***")

-Conditions also come in a common format
+Conditions have the form:
 > if cart contains ***quantity*** of ***product***, then (sufficient conditions met)

-Rewards then have the form
+Rewards have the form
-> ***product*** price changed by ***percent***
+> ***product*** price changed by ***percent*** (limited to quantity)

 Here are a few examples